michaeldyrynda/deckset/Introducing Laravel/presentation.md

 ```

 ^ Allows you to compile CSS pre-processors like LESS and SASS into plain CSS
-* Provides several features such as compiling ECMAScript 2015 JS syntax to conventional JS
+- Provides several features such as compiling ECMAScript 2015 JS syntax to conventional JS
-* Handles module bundling, minification and concatenation of JS files
+- Handles module bundling, minification and concatenation of JS files
-* Makes it easy to extract vendor libraries to their own JS file
+- Makes it easy to extract vendor libraries to their own JS file
-* Handles copying files and directories
+- Handles copying files and directories
-* Makes it easy to version your assets, allowing you to set long expire headers to leverage browser caching, without having people stuck with old assets
+- Makes it easy to version your assets, allowing you to set long expire headers to leverage browser caching, without having people stuck with old assets

 ---

 # _**Handling user data**_

 * Websites that benefit most from a framework often don't just serve static content
-* Many deal withi complex and mixed data sources
+* Many deal with complex and mixed data sources
-* The most commen (and most complex) is user input
+* The most common (and most complex) is user input
-* Laravel provides tools for gathering, validationg, normalising, and filtering user-provided datra
+* Laravel provides tools for gathering, validationg, normalising, and filtering user-provided data

 ^ User input can come from URL paths, query parameters, POST data, and file uploads